As the alternator and battery in your car serve similar purposes, it can be difficult to tell which part is causing problems.

 How Do I Test My Alternator?

-If you are certain that your alternator is causing the problem, you can test it using a voltmeter.
+If you think that your alternator is causing the problem, you can test it using a voltmeter.

 You can buy a voltmeter from any good automotive shop.